This article is synchronized and updated to xLog by Mix Space

 IdentityFile xxx/id_rsa

-For a detailed tutorial, see: VSCode Configuration for SSH Connection to Remote Server + Passwordless Connection Tutorial
+For detailed tutorials, see: VSCode Configuration for SSH Connection to Remote Server + Passwordless Connection Tutorial

 Environment Configuration#